hpsim/OGL/README.md

 Currently, the following solver are supported

-* CG with and without block Jacobi preconditioner
+* CG
 * BiCGStab
 * IR

+additionally, the following preconditioner are availible

+* BJ, block Jacobi
+* ILU, incomplete LU

 The following optional solver arguments are supported